mbierman/homebridge-installer/README.md

 rm -rf /home/pi/.firewalla/run/docker/unifi
 ```

-There are lots of UniFi communities on [Reddit](https://www.reddit.com/r/Ubiquiti/) and [Facebook](https://www.facebook.com/groups/586080611853291).
-If you have UniFi questions, please check there.
+There are lots of homebridge communities on [Reddit](https://www.reddit.com/r/homebridge/) and [discord](https://discord.com/channels/432663330281226270/432671265774632961).
+If you have homebridge questions, please check there.

+# What is Homebridge?

+> Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
+It supports Plugins, which are community-contributed modules that provide a basic bridge from HomeKit to various 3rd-party APIs provided by manufacturers of "smart home" devices.

+>Since Siri supports devices added through HomeKit, this means that with Homebridge you can ask Siri to control devices that don't have any support for HomeKit at all."